m4ttsch/omscs-notes-notes/computer-networks/Content Distribution.md

 ## Caching
 To improve performance, clients often cache parts of a webpage.

 Caching can occur in multiple places.

 For example, your browser can cache some objects locally on your machine.

 In addition, caches can also be deployed in the network.
 Sometimes the local ISP may have a cache.
 Content distribution networks are a special type of web cache that can be used to improve performance.

 Consider the case where an origin web server - that hosts the content for a given website - is particularly far away.

 Since TCP throughput is inversely proportional to RTT, the further away that this web content is, the slower the web page will load.
 This slow down is the result of both increased latency and decreased throughput.

 If instead the client could fetch content from the local cache, performance could be drastically improved as latency would be decreased and throughput increased.

-Caching can also improve the performance when multiple client are requesting the same content.
+Caching can also improve the performance when multiple clients are requesting the same content.

 Not only do all of the clients benefit from the content being cached locally, but the ISP saves cost on transit, since it doesn’t have to pay for transferring the same content over expensive backbone links.

 To ensure that clients are seeing the most recent version of a page, caches periodically expire content, based the `Expires` header.

 Caches can also check with the origin server to see if the original content has been modified.
-If the content has not been modified, the origin server will response to the cache check request with a `304 Not Modified` response.
+If the content has not been modified, the origin server will respond to the cache check request with a `304 Not Modified` response.

 Clients can be directed to a cache in multiple ways.
 In some cases, a user can configure their browser to point to a specific cache.
 In other cases the origin server might actually direct the browser to a specific cache.
 This can be done with a special reply to a DNS request.